Lula, Sardinia

-Lula (Lùvula) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 220 km north of the regional capital Cagliari and about 40 km northeast of the provincial capital Nuoro.
+Lula (Lùvula) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 220 km north of the regional capital Cagliari and about 40 km northeast of the provincial capital Nuoro.
+It has 1,198 inhabitants.

 Lula is located on the bottom of Mount Albo, a chain of white limestone, with numerous natural caves and stalactites.

-Lula borders the following municipalities: Bitti, Dorgali, Galtellì, Irgoli, Loculi, Lodè, Onanì, Orune, Siniscola.
+Lula borders the municipalities of Bitti, Dorgali, Galtellì, Irgoli, Loculi, Lodè, Onanì, Orune, and Siniscola.